erlang-unicode/ux/README.md

 Module for working with strings.
 A string is a flatten list of Unicode characters.

-All actions with Unicode were described in [Unicode Standards](http://www.unicode.org/reports/).
+All actions with Unicode were described in the [Unicode Standards](http://www.unicode.org/reports/).

 [![Build Status](http://travis-ci.org/freeakk/ux.png?branch=master)](http://travis-ci.org/freeakk/ux)